tearshred/cwc-FrontendTest/README.md

 ## Your Task

 We have a big website update and need a widget that will display products in an slider.
-We must have an cta to buy these products and be fully responsive.
-Unfortimtaely, this ask came late in the development circle and you only have an hour to get something pulled together.
+We must have the product name, price, category link, an call to action and the slider must be fully responsive.
+Unfortunately, this ask came late in the development circle and you only have an hour to get something pulled together.

 ## Guidelines